magic-akari/libheic/README.md

 > [!NOTE]
 > The library is still in development and not ready for production.
 > The API may change.
-Currently, only the encoder is available.

 ## Installation